-Effective November 11, 2020, Newborn Acquisition Corp., a Cayman Islands exempted company (a special purpose acquisition company) ("Newborn") and the Company ("Legacy Nuvve") entered into the Merger Agreement, by and among, Newborn, NB Merger Corp., a Delaware corporation and wholly owned subsidiary of Newborn ("Merger Sub"), and Ted Smith as the representative of the Company's stockholders, and Legacy Nuvve.
-As discussed in Note 2, on March 19, 2021 (the "Closing Date"), pursuant to the terms of the Merger Agreement, the merger between Newborn and Legacy Nuvve was affected through the merger of Merger Sub with and into Legacy Nuvve, with Legacy Nuvve as the surviving company and as a wholly owned subsidiary of NB Merger Corp. (the "Merger" and, collectively with the other transactions described in the Merger Agreement, the "Merger").
+Effective November 11, 2020, Newborn Acquisition Corp., a Cayman Islands exempted company (a special purpose acquisition company) ("Newborn") and the Company ("Legacy Nuvve") entered into the Merger Agreement, by and among, Newborn, NB Merger Corp., a Delaware corporation and wholly owned subsidiary of Newborn, Nuvve Merger Sub Inc., a Delaware corporation and wholly owned subsidiary of Newborn ("Merger Sub"), and Ted Smith as the representative of the Company's stockholders, and Legacy Nuvve.
+As discussed in Note 2, on March 19, 2021 (the "Closing Date"), pursuant to the terms of the Merger Agreement, the business combination between Newborn and Legacy Nuvve was affected through the merger of Merger Sub with and into Legacy Nuvve, with Legacy Nuvve as the surviving company and as a wholly owned subsidiary of NB Merger Corp. (the "Merger" and, collectively with the other transactions described in the Merger Agreement, the "Merger").